-Politics and the pulpit: How white evangelicals' support of Trump is creating schisms in the Church
+Politics and the pulpit: How white evangelicals' support of Trump is creating schisms in the church

 Alberta's reckoning with faith and politics is the basis for his new book "The Kingdom, the Power, and the Glory," which documents what he calls an "age of extremism" for evangelicals.
 "There was a real crisis in the American church, specifically a crisis in the white evangelical church," he said.

 According to Pew Research Center, about a quarter of American adults (24%) identify as evangelical.
-And as the Republican presidential race heats up, 68 percent of white evangelicals are supportive of Trump.
-Alberta says that reflects a shift away from norms – in the GOP and in the church.
+And as the Republican presidential race heats up, 68% of white evangelicals are supportive of Trump.
+Alberta says that reflects a shift away from norms — in the GOP and in the church.

 "We should think about the American church almost in parallel to American politics," he said.
 "When it gains enough influence, when it gains enough power, the fringe can overtake the mainstream.
 And that's what we've seen happen in the church."